Personal Data and Information Sharing

 Where the information is required as part of a criminal investigation.

 People have the right to see and confirm the accuracy of any information held electronically about them.
-On receipt of a written request, local authorities have 40 days to provide details to a person of any personal information held.
+On receipt of a written request, local authorities have 1 calendar month to provide details to a person of any personal information held.
 Third party documents will require the prior consent of the third party.
 If the person considers the personal information they have received is inaccurate, they may request that it is amended or removed from their records.
 If this is accepted by the Council, appropriate action will be taken to amend the records.
 In the event of a disagreement, the information will remain and the person’s comments will be recorded on file.

 Disclosure of information may be denied by the local authority in the following circumstances: